-When Satan failed to destroy the church by violence, he resorted to a new strategy – he would join the church himself, and corrupt it from within.
-This prove to be a far more successful plan.
-By the fourth century A.D. the Roman Empire had invested the growing church with its own wealth and a large degree of political power, thinking to extend its own domain.
+When Satan failed to destroy the church by violence, he resorted to a new strategy—he would join the church himself and corrupt it from within.
+This proved to be a far more successful plan.
+By the fourth century A.D., the Roman Empire had invested the growing church with its own wealth and a large degree of political power, thinking to extend its own domain.
 Unfortunately for the world, this blend of religious and temporal power was an intoxicating mix that forever changed those who tasted it.
 No longer the meek and harmless body of Christ, the church devoured the hand that fed her, and in 538 A.D.
 Emperor Justinian decreed that the Roman Church now ruled the world.
-Henceforth, its reign would be known as the "Holy Roman Empire."
+Henceforth, it would be known as the "Holy Roman Empire."

 The world staggered under the oppression of the Roman Church during the dark ages that followed.
 In her thirst for ever greater power and domination, she absorbed all other religions into herself and adulterated the pure doctrine of Christ with an amalgam of superstitions and heresies.
 This characteristic itself was typical of all the pagan nations, which by conquest perpetually added to their list of deities.
 Says Durant in The Story of Civilization: "There were gods who presided over every moment of a man's life, gods of the house and garden, of food and drink, of health and sickness.”
 The Roman Church gathered these gods into her bosom and gave them saints' names.
 Prayers for the dead, instead of ascending to Cybele were now offered up to the Virgin Mary.
 The use of idols and amulets was preserved, as were offerings of appeasement (penance and indulgences).
 The pagan kings were believed to be incarnations of the sun-god, and the Roman Church had its counterpart in the pope as the vicar of Christ.